ptrusted/Mouse-Controlling-Webcam/README.md

 Here I try to give you an idea of one usage of webcam that can possibly encourage you to find more ways to interact with computer other than using mouse and keyboard.

 Accessing webcam was done using AForge.NET.

+I'll make a tutorial image for you to use it soon.